pauldmccarthy/fsleyes/userdoc/display_space.rst

   <display_space_world_coordinate_system>` - how the image is oriented in
   world coordinates (i.e. the image voxel coordinates, transformed via the image ``qform``/ ``sform`` transformation matrix).
-For all NIFTI images, this coordinate system is required to be neurological (as described :ref:`above <display_space_world_coordinate_system>`) [*]_.
+For all NIFTI images, this coordinate system is required to be neurological (RAS, as described :ref:`above <display_space_world_coordinate_system>`) [*]_.